goto-eof/dev_board_ts_react/README.md

 if any problems arise, feel free to [contact me](https://andre-i.dev/#contactme).

-P.s. clean local storage before use.
+P.S. clean local storage before use.